Lochgilphead: Facilities

+an ethical food store with deli, a butchers/greengrocers, a fishmongers, several cafés, two petrol stations (including a Tesco Express), a homewear shop, an ironmongers, Jewson builders merchants, two charity shops, a giftshop, a sweetshop, a chippy/restaurant, a chinese takeaway, an Indian takeaway, one hotel which also serves as the towns only pub, a Renault dealership, a community hospital run by the local GPs (with an A&E department and a psychiatric hospital), a nine-hole golf course, outdoor bowling club, a regional landfill site at Dunchologan, and Lochgilphead High School.
+There is also a local detachment of the Army Cadet Force in the town, specifically a branch of the Argyll and Sutherland Highlanders in conjunction with the Royal Regiment of Scotland.
+Daily bus services operated by West Coast Motors and Scottish Citylink run from the town to other parts of Scotland, notably Glasgow, Campbeltown, and Oban.

 Education

 Lochgilphead Joint Campus is sited on the outskirts of the town and has a capacity of 727, with the Secondary School section drawing pupils from the wider mid-Argyll region.
 The Campus opened in October 2007, replacing the separate Primary School and High School.

-Argyll College has two sites in Lochgilphead, one in Lorne Street, and the purpose built Construction Skill Centre in Kilmory Industrial Estate.
+Argyll College has two sites in Lochgilphead, one in Lorne Street, and the purpose-built Construction Skill Centre in Kilmory Industrial Estate.

-Lochgilphead settlement profile 2014 - Highlands and Islands Enterprise
+Economy

-Total population was 3,825 in 2011, an increase of 3.2 per cent from 2001.
+The total population of Lochgilphead was 3,825 in 2011, an increase of 3.2 per cent from 2001.

 By industry of employment, a higher share of employment in construction, public administration and defence, and health and social work than the Highlands and Islands and Scotland.
 By occupation, a higher share of employment in caring, leisure and other services, and sales and customer services than the Highlands and Islands and Scotland.
 Unemployment rates have increased to above the Argyll and the Islands, Highlands and Islands and Scotland rates.

 The annualised Jobseekers Allowance claimant count rate in 2013 was 4.0 per cent in Lochgilphead, 3.2 per cent in Argyll and the Islands, 2.4 per cent in Highlands and Islands and 3.7 per cent across Scotland.
 There is a smaller proportion of the adult population with no qualifications compared to Argyll and the Islands, the Highlands and Islands and Scotland, and more qualified with degree-level qualifications.

 Healthcare

-There are two hospitals in Lochgilphead:

-The Argyll and Bute Hospital, which services include Acute Admission ward, Psychiatric ICU, Rehabilitation Services, Adult Psychotherapy Services and Mental Health Outpatient Services.
-It also has Occupational Therapy, Physiotherapy (Mental Health), a Learning Disability Service, Advocacy Service, Clinical Psychology, Substance Misuse Team and Child and Adolescent Mental Health Services (CAMHS).